-Computer engineering combines some of the coolest aspects of computer science and electrical engineering.
+Computer engineering combines some of the thought-provoking aspects of computer science and electrical engineering.
 Computer engineers are particularly important today because embedded systems, which integrate hardware and software, are increasingly common in robotics, cellphones, MP3 players and elsewhere.
-Computer engineers are knowledgeable about both hardware and software, so they’re in high demand wherever embedded systems are used.
+Computer engineers are knowledgeable about both hardware and software, so they're in high demand wherever embedded systems are used.

 Computer engineering concerns the design, construction, implementation and maintenance of software and hardware components of modern computing systems and computer-controlled equipment.
 Computer engineers work with computer systems in a wide range of products, including vehicle fuel-injection systems, medical devices and a vast assortment of household devices.
 Computer engineers design computer systems and components, develop and test prototypes and help take them to market.